Strangles: A Contagious Equine Disease

 At first, the nasal discharge is clear then becomes cloudy and whitish.
 After the abscesses have ruptured and drained into the nasal passages the discharge usually becomes purulent (thick white to yellow).

-Horses are often seen positioning their heads low and extended in order to relieve the throat and lymph node pain.
+Horses are often seen positioning their heads low and in an extended position in order to relieve the throat and lymph node pain.

 Without complications recovery begins, in most cases, after abscesses drain or infection begins to be resolved by the body.